-Package developers are encouraged to use this mechanism to enable a reasonable amount of diagnostic messaging ("warnings") when compiling, such as e.g. -Wall -pedantic for tools from GCC, the GNU Compiler Collection, or for clang.
+Package developers are encouraged to use this mechanism to enable a reasonable amount of diagnostic messaging ("warnings") when compiling, such as e.g. -Wall -pedantic for tools from GCC, the GNU Compiler Collection, and for LLVM (clang and flang).

-5 Note that capitalization and versioning may differ from the Open Source project.
+$^{^{5}}$ Note that capitalization and versioning may differ from the Open Source project.